 • Unauthorized sale, distribution or receipt of academic materials

-• Research misconduct as identified in Policy 9.13/Misconduct in Research.
+• Research misconduct as identified in policy 9.13/Misconduct in Research.

-• Adopt the right mindset
+• Get in the right mindset

 • Analyze the conflict